 Imanishike Shoin Residence, located in the eastern part of Naramachi, is a former residence of an important temple official who worked at Kofukuji Temple.
 Imanishike has a pleasant garden, a large interior, and a space for enjoying green tea and Japanese sweets.

 Naramachi is located about a 10-15 minute walk to the south of Kintetsu Nara Station.
 From JR Nara Station, it is about a 20 minute walk to the southeast.
-Loop bus numbers 5 and 6 serve Kintetsu Nara Station, JR Nara Station and Naramachi.
+Nara's loop buses number 1 and 2 serve Kintetsu Nara Station and JR Nara Station and run along the southern border of Naramachi.